 The way each service works is slightly different.
 For example, you’ll often get to keep the product at the end, but not always.
 Sometimes you’ll get paid, and other times you won’t.
 Some product testing services provide opportunities to meet in person and take part in focus groups alongside home-based work.

-Below, we’ve listed 14 websites you can use to find product testing opportunities.
+Below, we’ve listed the best websites you can use to find product testing opportunities.
 Sign up for multiple services to have the best chance of getting work.

 Many of the platforms on the list are also survey sites, which means you can earn money by answering questionnaires, even if you don’t qualify as a product tester.